hbjarre/CouchPotato/README.md

 firebase deploy

-* Short description of your project
+* Short description of our project

-* What you have done
+* What we have done

-* What you still plan to do
+* What we plan to do

-* Your project file structure (short description/purpose of each file)
+* Our project file structure (short description/purpose of each file)

-<strong>Index.css</strong>
+# Our project file structure (short description/purpose of each file)

 Node_modules